 My Indian is a historical fiction account of Sylvester Joe, a Mi'kmaq guide who accompanied William Epps Cormack, a Canadian Scottish explorer who journeyed across the interior of Newfoundland in 1822.
 According to the Dictionary of Canadian Biography, Cormack's journey had three aims, one of them to establish contact with the Beothuk, an reclusive First Nations people who had fled north to avoid the Europeans.

 The story is told in two parts; Suliewey's Tale and Sylvester's Tale.
-Suliewey's Tale begins with his birth and his naming, Suliewey was named so because his black hair had a streak of silver like that of his grandfather.
+Suliewey's Tale begins with his birth and his naming.
+Suliewey was named so because his black hair had a streak of silver like that of his grandfather.
 He was given the name of Sylvester later, when he was baptized by the Catholic missionaries.

-One night by the fire, Grandfather tells Suliewey his story.
+That night by the fire, Grandfather told Suliewey his story.
 When he was a boy out with his family gathering berries, Grandfather wandered away from them.
 After resting at a stream, he awoke to find a large man covered in red ochre staring at him.
 This man carried Grandfather away to his own people, the Red Indians.
 He was then taken to their main campsite, a journey of many weeks away from his home.
+Eventually Grandfather adapted to the ways of his new tribe, befriending a Beothuk woman who helped him to pray and learn their language.
+Two years after his capture, when Grandfather was eight years old, he managed to run away.
+He encountered two Mi'kmaw men near a lake.
+Because he was covered in red ochre, they thought he was a Beothuk, but he spoke to them in Mi'kmaq and told them his story.
+He explained how he had been captive with the Beothuk for two years.
+Eventually, he was reunited with his grandfather and grandmother, and parents and was considered a hero because he had survived with the Beothuk..

-When Suliewey was sixteen, he journeyed from Miawpukek to Nujio'qonikllek also called St. George's Bay by the Europeans.
+When Suliewey turned sixteen, he journeyed from Miawpukek to Nujio'qonikllek also called St. George's Bay by the Europeans.
 After staying overnight with others from Miawpukek, Suliewey stowed away on a schooner that was travelling to U'nama'kik (Cape Breton Island).
 At U'nama'kik, Suliewey walked to a village called Membertou.
 He travelled around Nova Scotia where he learned more about his own people and also went trapping with several Mi'kmaw Elders.
 Eventually Suliewey returned home, telling his village about his travels that also included trips to Mikl'n, a French island off the Newfoundland coast, a stay on Pass Island as well as stays near Gaultois Island and Roti Bay.

-Suliewey spent the winter trapping furs with his grandfather and then in the spring took his furs to Hermitage.
+Suliewey spent the following winter trapping furs with his grandfather and then in the spring took his furs to Hermitage.
 It was here that Suliewey learned that a white man named Cormack in St. John's was looking for a Mi'kmaw guide to lead him across Newfoundland in search of the Beothuk people.
 Back in his village, Suliewey discussed this with his grandfather and the other Elders.
 Suliewey's grandfather tells him that if he decides to act as a guide, he cannot take Cormack to where the Beothuk people live as he will be responsible for their deaths.

 Suliewey travels to St. John's where he eventually meets up with Cormack.
 William Cormack, after announcing that Suliewey is "my Indian" informs him that he intends to take him on a one hundred and fifty mile walk to test his fidelity.
 This both puzzles and offends Suliewey but he agrees to do the walk.
 The two make the journey from Holyrood to Placentia in July and then prepare for the larger journey across Newfoundland in search of the Beothuk.
 But the time spent with Cormack has only made Suliewey more determined to ensure Cormack never comes near the Beothuk.